lino-framework/lino/docs/dev/actions.rst

     A help text that shortly explains what this action does.
     ExtJS uses this as tooltip text.

+  .. attribute:: select_rows

+    True if this action should be called on a single row (ignoring multiple row selection).
+Set this to False if this action is a list action, not a row action.

+  .. attribute:: custom_handler

+    Whether this action is implemented as Javascript function call.
+    This is necessary if you want your action to be callable using an "action link" (html button).

+  .. attribute:: show_in_workflow

+    Used internally.
+Whether this action should be displayed as the :meth:`workflow_buttons <dd.Model.workflow_buttons>`
+    column.
+If this is True, then Lino will automatically set :attr:`custom_handler` to True.

+  .. attribute:: show_in_bbar

+     Whether this action should be displayed as a button in the toolbar and the context menu.

+     For example :class:`ml.beid.FindByBeIdAction` has
+     :attr:`show_in_bbar` explicitly set to `False`, otherwise it would be visible in the toolbar.

   .. attribute:: auto_save = True

     What to do when this action is being called while the user is on a